-- Who each service is actually aimed at, the costs of it, testimonials, case studies.
+- Who each service is actually aimed at, the costs of it, testimonials, and case studies.

 Really build out a page and then make sure you insert your keywords in there.
-So there’s lots and lots of things that you can do to boost search, but it’s mainly thinking about what are people searching for and how can I get in front of them using my website copy and how can I build my website around those people?
-So it’s actually incredibly simple when you start breaking it down that way.
-But just trying to remember, yes, creative is good, but you always have to think about search engines.
+So there are lots and lots of things that you can do to boost search, but it's mainly thinking about what are people searching for and how can I get in front of them using my website copy and how can I build my website around those people.
+So it's actually incredibly simple when you start breaking it down that way.
+But just trying to remember, that yes, creativity is good, but you always have to think about search engines.